nawrotw/donation/README.md

 DateInput:
     - Allow only future months - what about current month? with only 1 donation

-TotalAmount: Is first donation done immediate on submit?
+Is first donation done immediate on submit?
+     - now: 2024-05, monthUntil: 2024-05, donation: 1 => totalDonation === 1 - is this valid?
-     - if now is 2024-05, and we set monthUntil: 2024-06 donations count === 2?
+     - now: 2024-05, monthUntil: 2024-06, donation: 1 => totalDonation === 2?

+[CornerCase] when month changed e.g. user changed untilMonth at 2024-04-30T23:59:59.900Z What is more important to the user:
+1. Total donated amount - donation last month might change
+2. Donation last month - totalAmount might change